top of page

 “Vibrations move through water in the body,” says Dr. Buathon Thienarrom, a Thai wellness practitioner.
 “When this happens, it helps stimulate circulation to allow muscle relaxation and improve lymphatic flow.”
 This particular type of sound healing has been found to reduce stress, anger, depression, and fatigue.

-Sounds target brain waves that channel energy and help to restore balance to the nervous system and guiding us back to our parasympathetic nervous system.
-Understanding the neuroscience behind the sound bath is to think of the sound as energy.
-Brain waves are generated by electrical pulses working together and the brain’s internal communication system is based on frequency.
-Brain waves are divided into five different bandwidths that are thought to form a spectrum of human consciousness.
-The slowest of the waves are delta waves which occur mostly during our deepest state of sleep.
-The fastest of the waves are gamma waves, which are associated with higher states of conscious perception.
-Alpha waves occur when the brain is daydreaming or consciously practicing mindfulness or meditation.
+Sounds can influence brain waves that channel energy, ultimately helping to restore balance to the nervous system.
+To understand the neuroscience behind sound baths, it's helpful to think of sound as energy.
+Electrical pulses in the brain produce brain waves, and frequency is the basis of the brain's internal communication system.
+The five different bandwidths of brain waves form a spectrum of human consciousness.
+Delta waves are the slowest waves and occur primarily during our deepest state of sleep.
+Gamma waves are the fastest and are linked to higher states of conscious perception.
+Alpha waves are present when the brain is daydreaming or engaged in mindfulness or meditation practices.

 Just as every organ and cell in each of us vibrates at a particular frequency, the sounds created have their own rhythm and can help the brain decompress and achieve a deep relaxation.
 The goal is to enter what psychologists call the ‘delta’ and ‘theta’ brainwave states because these brain waves have the slowest frequencies and are the place where our subconscious mind resides.
 Many people relate to these states as daydreaming and they are are known to aid relaxation and boost creativity, mental clarity and concentration.